 According to research, response to parent training is often influenced by factors that aren’t directly related to the child, such as socioeconomic status and maternal mental health.

 Parent-child interaction therapy (PCIT)

 The behavioral parent training intervention was developed based on social learning and attachment theories.
-It is designed to reduce problematic behavior by improving parenting skills and fostering positive interactions13.
+It is designed to reduce problematic behavior by improving parenting skills to foster positive interactions13 and attachment security.